 The John Hope Franklin Center and the Wednesdays at the Center series have been built on this legacy.
 Duke University itself is rooted in a long history of racial inequality, only beginning the process of desegregating its undergraduate population in 1963 and counting a former slave owner as one of its first presidents.
 We seek to renew our commitment to dismantling bias and challenging its premises by facing this history and changing its course.
 We answer the call by the current Duke President and Provost to build a more inclusive and equal institution via research and action.

 The Wednesdays at the Center, the John Hope Franklin Center, and the international area study centers in DUCIGS have worked in the past to address issues of racism, inequality, and marginalization both globally and locally.
-This year we will intensify our focus on anti-racism under the rubric:
+In 2020-21, we intensified our focus on anti-racism under the rubric: